uilicious/docs-v1.uilicious.com/scripting/mouse.md

 Click on an element.

+For image / icon elements, we'd strongly recommend that setting an `aria-label` for the target element, use `I.click` using the label.
+This will also help make your application more friendly to humans using accessibility tools.

+If the click triggers a page load, note that the time taken to execute the command will include the time taken to load the page.

-> If the click opens a page in a new tab, the browser will automatically be switched to the new tab.
+If the click opens a page in a new tab, the browser will automatically be switched to the new tab.

 #### Usage
 ```javascript